jer0dh/genesis-starter/README.md

 ## Change Log

+### 2018-01-11
+  * Making sure style.css in root of theme is included in the styles all task

 ### 2017-12-13
   * Adding code from project to use as templates.
 Mainly stored in `theme_options/functions.php`
     * get social icons function